michaelrutherford/journal/README.md

 ____
 ###To Build

-Change to this folder (Journal's root folder)
+Navigate to this folder (Journal's root folder)

+Execute the install script.
+> sudo sh install.sh

+You can also run the installation commands individually.

 >mkdir build
 >